 Drunk driving is a criminal accusation.
 That means the government must prove its accusations beyond all reasonable doubt.
 This is a tough burden.
 Having a defense team early in the case can point out the flaws and the holes in the prosecution's case.

-Warning: You only have 10 days to secure your driving privilege.
+Warning: You only have 10 days to protect your driving privilege.

 DUI Defense Lawyer in Fort Walton Beach